elephantscale/es-training-new/deep-learning/generic/DL-LSTMs.md

  * As data goes through when traversing an RNN, some information is lost after each time step

- * After a while, the RNN's state contains virtually no trace of the first inputs
+ * After a while, the RNNs state contains virtually no trace of the first inputs

  * In some analysis we need to remember earlier inputs